 Costa-Pierce has a 40-year career in the marine and freshwater sciences.
-His overall research interest is in "Ocean Food Ecosystems: how seafood systems throughout the world interact with marine ecosystems, fisheries, aquaculture, and people.
-He has worked throughout the world and in the USA at both state and private universities and at research organizations from Asia to Africa, and from Hawai'i to Maine.
-He is a pioneer of the field of "Ecological Aquaculture" and helped build FAO's "Ecosystem Approach to Aquaculture".
-He led the FAO team on "Resources Uses in Aquaculture" that presented its findings at the 2012 Global Conference on Aquaculture in Thailand.
-Costa-Pierce has served on the Editorial Board of Elsevier's Aquaculture science journal for over 15 years.
-In 2016 was appointed as the journal's first Editor-In-Chief.
+His overall research interest is in "Ocean Food Systems: how seafood systems throughout the world interact with marine ecosystems, fisheries, aquaculture, and people.
+He has worked in the USA at both state and private universities and at international research organizations in Asia, Africa, and the Americas, and from Hawai'i to Maine.
+He is a pioneer of the field of "Ecological Aquaculture", helped build FAO's "Ecosystem Approach to Aquaculture", and led a global review team on "Resources Uses in Aquaculture" that presented its findings at the FAO Global Conference on Aquaculture in Thailand.
+Costa-Pierce has served on the Editorial Board of Elsevier's Aquaculture science journal for over 15 years; in 2016 was appointed as the journal's first Editor-In-Chief.
 Before joining UNE, Costa-Pierce spent 14 years as Director and Professor of Fisheries and Aquaculture for two state NOAA Sea Grant Programs: Rhode Island Sea Grant at URI (2001-12) and the Mississippi-Alabama Sea Grant Consortium (1998-2001) at the University of Southern Mississippi's Gulf Coast Research Lab.
-In 2016, the Swedish Royal Academy of Agriculture & Forestry selected him as its 4th Wallenberg Professor at the University of Gothenburg.
+In 2016, the Swedish Royal Academy of Agriculture & Forestry selected him as its 4th Knut & Alice Wallenberg Professor at the University of Gothenburg, Sweden.

 University of Hawai'i